astronomer/docs/learn/connections.md

 :::info

 For Astro customers, Astronomer recommends to take advantage of the [Astro Environment Manager](https://www.astronomer.io/docs/astro/manage-connections-variables#astro-cloud-ui-environment-manager) to store connections in an Astro-managed secrets backend.
-These connections can be shared across multiple deployed and local Airflow environments.
+These connections can be shared across multiple deployed and local Apache Airflow® environments.
 See [Manage Astro connections in branch-based deploy workflows](https://www.astronomer.io/docs/astro/astro-use-case/use-case-astro-connections).

 :::